fzhangcode/fzhang/content/home/publications.md

 weight = 90  # Order that this section will appear.

 title = "Selected Publications" subtitle = "Code, data, and pdf for each paper are provided.
-Send me fanzhang@broadinstitute.org for questions."
+Ask [me](fzhang.combio@gmail.com) for questions."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.